With campus reopening OK'd, University of Minnesota president talks social distancing plans

 “While Mayor Frey acknowledges that the University is in charge of the academic mission on their campus, he trusts that University leadership shares his strong commitment to protecting public health in Minneapolis and anticipates they would want to comply with the cloth mask requirement to help limit the spread of COVID-19,” spokesman Mychal Vlatkovich said.

-Gabel said the U would pivot to align with the Minneapolis policy if legal advisers recommend it.
+Gabel said the U would align with the Minneapolis policy if legal advisers recommend it.

 “At the moment, it’s a little more theoretical than a reality,” Gabel said.
 “When we get closer [to fall], we will update according to what the most current science is recommending.”